Sharon J. Hall

 I joined the Hall lab in 2017 to pursue my interests in understanding urbanization’s impact on mammalian community ecology.
 Specifically, I am interested in how mammalian functional diversity, community structure, and population dynamics change with urbanization.
 My other interests include resilience and disturbance ecology, endangered species policy, and informal science education.

 Read more about Caitlin

 Read more about Laura

 Prior to joining the Hall Lab in June of 2017, I worked at a research assistant at the Chicago Botanic Garden.
 During that time, I was involved in projects ranging from the macro to the molecular, and focused in the conservation of sensitive species and their habitats.
-Prior to joining the Chicago Botanic Garden, I spent seven years in environmental consulting where my work included conducting terrestrial and aquatic habitat assessments, aquatic baseline and impact studies, habitat mapping using mobile GIS platforms, and threatened and endangered species surveys.
+Prior to joining the Chicago Botanic Garden, I spent seven years in environmental consulting where my work included conducting terrestrial and aquatic habitat assessments, aquatic baseline and impact studies, habitat mapping and modeling, and threatened and endangered species surveys.
 Details about some of the projects that I have been involved in over the last decade are available on my personal website.

 Read more about Megan